DanielBrunnsaker/ProtPredict/README.md

 # Model training & analysis

-Models are trained using XGBoost[cite] on both standard propositional data (protein abundances and metabolite concentrations) and relational features (binary features).
+Models are trained using XGBoost on both standard propositional data (protein abundances and metabolite concentrations) and relational features (binary features/logic programs).

 See the following notebooks: